PACEHackWeek/pace-2024/book/logistics.md

 ## Dorms

-* Dorms are all single/double rooms and each contain a private bathroom.
+* Dorms are all single rooms with a shared bathroom.
-* Participants who opt to will be staying at XXX Hall.
-Please Check in after 2pm at the front desk on Sunday, August 4th.
+* Participants who opt to will be staying at Chesapeake Hall.
-* Check out is by 11am on Saturday, August 10th.
-There will be a room where you can store your luggage if your flight leaves later that day.
-Please let us know immediately by emailing {{ anna.windledipaola@nasa.gov }} if you plan on arriving/departing at an earlier/later date.
-* The dorms have coin-operated laundry facilities.
+* Dorm check-in will be from 9am to 5pm on Saturday, August 3rd.
+* Dorm check-out will be from 9am to 12pm on Friday, August 9th.
+* There is a 24 hour desk in the lobby of the dorm.
+If you are arriving after 5pm on Saturday, check in at the 24 hour desk.

 ## Meals